ilgtomaz/ilgtomaz/README.md

 From São Paulo/Brazil, Igor Tomaz is a Backend Developer focuses on Node.js (Javascript & Typescript) and Computer Science student.
 He always try to build some new projects to improve his skills and he's try to learn a new thing every day.
 Every project is upload in **[GitHub](https://github.com/igortomaz-bit)**.

-Outside of development, Igor loves to play RPG, spend time with his friends and study Australian culture.
+Outside of development, Igor loves to play RPG, spend time with his friends and study different culture.

 <br>